Volunteering at the EPRC provides a unique opportunity to experience first hand the rescue and care of Vietnams endangered primates.

 WHO CAN VOLUNTEER AT THE EPRC?

 Volunteers do not need animal experience, only enthusiasm, compassion for animals, a willingness to pitch in and a good team spirit.
 If you have other skills, such as construction, graphic design, education or horticulture we will try to utilize these skills during your volunteer placement.
 Students of biology, primatology, zoology and conservation science are encouraged to volunteer at the EPRC, and we are happy to cater for academic needs.

-For more details about our volunteer program please download the Volunteer Information Booklet.
+For more details about our volunteer program please download the Volunteer Information Booklet using the button below.

 "As a biologist, I am always intrigued by how wildlife in other corners of the world are taken care of, especially the mammals and the primates.
 So I assisted the staff with their daily keeping tasks, went into the forest at night to track down released lorises, and did leaf-cutting to collect food for langurs.
 My most memorable experience in the EPRC must be the communication with their Vietnamese keepers, who spoke little English.
 It was so much fun when body language was the more frequently used language at work.

 "I quit my job in Online Marketing back home and volunteered at the EPRC for three months.
 During my stay I worked most of the time office jobs, helping the EPRC to build a website, taking charge of merchandise design and print materials.
 But my highlight was the time I got to spend with the keepers and together, we carried out different duties in the center.
 Working for the EPRC has opened me up to the world of conservation and I have learned a lot about how important it is to protect animals and their habitat."